 A great sales strategy is the key to grow the business.
-I have seen many sales strategies during the years and I must say that the quality and the outline vary a lot depending on the sales person and sales manager presenting.
+I have seen many sales strategies during the years, and I must say that the quality and the outline vary a lot depending on the salesperson and sales manager presenting.

 I have developed an inspirational sales strategy outline that I hope will help you develop a better and more efficient sales strategy.
-Please note that the outline most likely needs to be adjusted to your specific organization and set up.
+Please note that the framework most likely needs to be adjusted to your specific organization and set up.

 What is a sales strategy?

 A sales strategy sets out in detail how you will get products in front of people who need it.
 Looking at sales strategically will give you a comprehensive, systematic approach to ensure that you get the resources necessary to close deals.